akuniutka/bank-api/README.md

 ![Database structure](db_structure.png)

-Or you can use a database dump `dump.sql`.
+Or you can use a database dump `dump.sql` to create a database.